sofiafightmaster/sofiafightmaster/README.md

 - 👋 Hi, I’m @sofiafightmaster
-- 👀 I’m interested in writing and creating science fiction and fantasy stories that my audience can interact with and enjoy.
+- 👀 I’m interested in exploring the Bible, sharing the gospel, and developing engaging and informative ways for others to read the Word of God.
 - 🌱 I’m currently learning about programming, specifically Twine.
-- 💞️ I’m looking to collaborate on any aspect of any project.
-I would love if anyone would be willing to help me with CSS and Javascript for my Twine project(s).
+- 💞️ I’m looking for feedback and productive discussion about the Word or new programming ideas pertaining to my project.
 - 📫 How to reach me: send me an email at [fightmaster.sofia@yahoo.com].